learn-co-curriculum/react-hooks-phase-2-project/README.md

    organized.
 3. There should be at least 3 client-side routes using [React Router][react-router].
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-Use RESTful routing convention where applicable.
+Use RESTful routing conventions where applicable.
     | Route Name | URL | HTTP Verb | Description |
     | ---------- | ---------- | ---------- | ---------- |